 Chicken Enchiladas From Scratch

 These cheesy and rich chicken enchiladas are the perfect Tex-Mex dinner!
-Try with my homemade enchilada sauce recipe to give these from-scratch enchiladas and extra kick.
+Try it with my homemade enchilada sauce recipe to take these to the next level!

 - 2 lb bone-in chicken